a-type/toast/README.md

 The best way to develop locally is to connect to the development environment in Google Cloud.
 The development environment includes the core database, media storage, and identity management.

-I'm not going to put the credentials needed to connect to that environment here, though.
-You'll need to ask me.
-I'll send you over the `.env` files you need for each service to connect to the development environment.

-Once you have the credentials, you can run `npm run devenv:start` from the `toast-core` service to spin up the dev database.
+Once you have service account credentials, you can run `npm run devenv:start` from the `toast-core` service to spin up the dev database.
 It automatically sleeps at midnight.

 To run any service, run `npm run dev` in its module directory.